 Other EEA and Swiss citizens who live in Ireland but work or have recently worked in Northern Ireland (or another part of the UK) must apply for the UK’s Frontier Workers Permit Scheme to continue working there from 1 July 2021.

-- Currently work or have recently worked in the UK before 31 December 2020
+- Currently work or have recently worked in the UK before 31 December 2020 and

-- have a valid passport or nationality card
+- Have a valid passport or nationality card

 The Irish Department of Justice has made provision for British citizens living in the UK and working in Ireland to obtain a Frontier Withdrawal Agreement Beneficiary Card, if they so wish.
 This card is free of charge and can be obtained by making an appointment with their local immigration office.
 However, British citizens do not need to do this to continue working in Ireland as they are also covered by the Common Travel Area.